Frequently Asked Questions - COVID-19 Vaccine Safety and Effectiveness

 Before granting approval, the FDA carefully reviews very specific data and information about the vaccine.This includes preclinical and clinical data and information, manufacturing details, vaccine testing results, and inspections of the sites where the vaccine is made.
 The FDA conducts their own analyses of the information to make sure the vaccine is safe and effective and meets their standards for approval.

-Will Pfizer’s vaccine continue to be tested, even though it has received FDA approval?
+Will the vaccines continue to be tested, even after they receive FDA approval?

 The FDA and Centers for Disease Control and Prevention (CDC) have monitoring systems in place to ensure any safety concerns continue to be identified and evaluated in a timely manner.
 Pfizer and Moderna will continue to conduct studies and collect data on the safety and effectiveness of their vaccines.